RobinVercammen/distributed-snake/docs/readme.md

 ### Map (Web app)
 All snakes are drawn on a map.
 Subscribe to the necessary events and use SingalR or something else to draw a map in the frontend.
 ### Items (Web app)
-Let admins or AI place items on the playing field.
 Manage these items via a web application and distribute the corresponding events on the bus.
 ### Leaderboard (Web app)
 Every snake get associated with a user.
 The longest snake wins.
 Subscribe to snake events to determine the winners.
 ### Users (Web app)